open/close all folders

 - In the The Twilight Zone episode "Long Distance Call", a recently deceased grandmother calls her five-year-old grandson on his toy telephone, urging him to kill himself so that they can be together again.

-- In Witch Girls Adventures, the Celestial Cell can be used anywhere on Earth (getting unlimited minutes; this was written before that was normal), and generally eliminating all the crap that comes with owning a cellphone or computer is first-level Cybermancy.
+- In Witch Girls Adventures, the Celestial Cell can be used anywhere on Earth (getting unlimited minutes; this was written before that was normal), and generally eliminating all the crap that comes with owning a cell phone or computer is a work of first level Cybermancy.